 Infrastructure and Development

-All you have to do is look at the China Road and Bridge Corporation’s website to understand.
+You only must look at the China Road and Bridge Corporation’s website to understand.
 They have plenty of examples.

 The Growth of China’s Foreign Investment

-Investment in the EU was down 15.4%, while investment in Latin America, Oceania, Africa and Asia grew by 132.7%, 51.6%, 33.9% and 16.7% respectively.
+Investment in the EU was down 15% while investment in Latin America, Oceania, Africa and Asia grew by 133%, 52%, 34% and 17% respectively.

 How to Invest in Frontier Markets

-One method is to open a brokerage account in Hong Kong and trade stocks which stand to benefit via the Shanghai-Hong Kong Stock Connect.
+One method is to open a brokerage account in Hong Kong and trade stocks that stand to benefit via the Shanghai-Hong Kong Stock Connect.

 Skip the Next Western Recession